Overview of the United Arab Emirates Legal System

 Significant efforts go into the development process of laws and legislations to ensure their compatibility and relevance to the general economic and social conditions of the country.
 Preparation of laws takes a series of procedures and discussions involving several federal and local government bodies.

-The Ministry of Economy, when introducing any amendments to an existing law or preparing a new bill, presents a memorandum seeking the permission of the cabinet which, after studying the request, authorizes the ministry to form the draft bill.
-The ministry then prepares a first draft of the bill which is shared with the competent authorities from local bodies or the private sector to discuss and collect their opinion and observations or publish it on the ministry's website before the final version of the bill is prepared.
+The Ministries of Commerce and Economy, when introducing any amendments to an existing law or preparing a new bill, presents a memorandum seeking the permission of the cabinet which, after studying the request, authorizes the ministry to form the draft bill.
+The ministry then prepares a first draft of the bill which is shared with the competent authorities from local bodies or the private sector to discuss and collect their opinion and observations or publish it on the ministry’s website before the final version of the bill is prepared.

 After this stage, the proposed bill is presented to the cabinet for approval and then to the Technical Committee for Legislation in the Ministry of Justice which includes legal experts who study the draft bill from various aspects and make necessary modifications in coordination with the Ministry of Economy.
-The bill is then sent to the Ministerial Committee for Legislation which includes the Minister of Justice as Chairman and the Minister of State for FNC Affairs, the Minister of Social Affairs, the Minister of Finance, the Minister of Environment and Water and the Minister of Economy as members.
-The committee reviews the law and makes necessary amendments in accordance with the policy orientation of the country.
+The bill is then sent to the Ministerial Committee for Legislation which includes the Minister of Justice as Chairman and the Minister of State for FNC Affairs, the Minister of Social Affairs, the Minister of Finance, the Minister of Environment and Water, and the Minister of Economy as members.
+The committee reviews the law and makes necessary amendments under the policy orientation of the country.

 After the committee’s review, the bill goes to the cabinet for its review and approval and then to the Federal National Council for further discussion and approval.
 The Ministry of Presidential Affairs then scrutinizes the final version of the law and publishes it in the Official Gazette.